+5A

-6A Information
+Information

 Legislative Committee

 Status of Legislation

 Executive Summary: Staff will present the status of those legislative measures of interest to the Commission and address questions regarding any other legislation identified by Commissioners.

 Recommended Action: For information only

 Presenter: Michele Perrault, Director, Administrative Services Division

 Strategic Plan Goal

 III Communication and Engagement

 d) Advise the Governor, Legislature, and other policy makers regarding issues affecting the quality, preparation, certification, and discipline of the education workforce.

 Status of Legislation

 This agenda item provides an update on Commission sponsored legislation as well as bills that the Commission is monitoring or has taken a position on.

 Note: There are currently no measures on which the Commission has adopted a position.

 2019-20 Sponsored Legislation

 AB 525 (Luz Rivas) - Teacher credentialing

-Introduced: February 13, 2019

-Last Amended: March 19, 2019
+Introduced: February 13, 2019 Last Amended: March 19, 2019

-Status: Scheduled to be heard on June 5 in Senate Education Committee
+Status: On Senate Floor, Third Reading

 Summary: This bill would make a series of minor and technical policy changes to the Commission's statutes.
 Changes include opening special education and services credentials to education majors, strengthening the Commission's authority to conduct workforce research, and updating outdated terminology.

 AB 1219 (Jones-Sawyer) - Teacher credentialing: certificated employee assignment monitoring

-Introduced: February 21, 2019

-Last Amended: April 3, 2019
+Introduced: February 21, 2019 Last Amended: July 1, 2019

-Status: Awaiting assignment by Senate Rules Committee
+Status: Passed out of the Senate Education Committee on July 10, will be heard next in the

+Senate Appropriations

 Summary: This bill would require the Commission to administer a State Assignment Accountability System for assignment monitoring.
 The bill would authorize annual monitoring of all teacher assignments each year, and require this information to be made publicly available in a searchable format.
 The bill would identify the monitoring authority for a local educational agency, and would require a monitoring authority to review and determine any potential misassignments reported in and identified through the system for local educational agencies within its authority.

 AB 1765 (O'Donnell) - Teacher credentialing: adverse action

 Introduced: February 22, 2019

 Last Amended: n/a

 Status: Referred to Assembly Education Committee

 Summary: This bill would require the highest priorities of the Commission in exercising its authority to impose adverse action for the protection of children, the education profession, and the public, and would require the Commission, wherever possible and if consistent with these priorities, to impose adverse action that is intended to aid in the rehabilitation of the credential applicant or credential holder.

 Additional Notes: This is a two-year bill.